ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 Then, click on the "New runner" button, followed by "New self-hosted runner".
 In the `Add new self-hosted runner` section, proceed as follows:

-* For Runner Image, select "Windows"
+* For Runner Image, select "Windows".
-* For Architecture, select "ARM64"
+* For Architecture, select "ARM64".

 You will see instructions displayed on this page.
 These are commands you now need to run in Windows Sandbox to configure it as your self-hosted Arm64 Windows runner.

-On your host machine, click on the Search bar and enter "Windows Sandbox"
+On your host machine, click on the Search bar and enter "Windows Sandbox".

 In your running Windows Sandbox, open up Powershell.
 You will now copy and paste all the commands into Powershell.